 - (2) Non-Equity Incentive Plan Compensation for Ms. Hakimoglu and Mr. Narayanan is based upon the achievement of pre-determined quarterly goals, namely, financial goals comprising of revenue, gross margin, operating income and meeting reporting deadlines, and non-quantitative performance goals.
 Mr. Braithwaite's compensation plan is based upon attainment of revenue of a certain product group.
 Non-quantitative goals varied for each executive officer.
 Examples of non-quantitative goals include introduction of a new product, identification of a new distribution opportunity, implementing internal controls, and improving product quality.
 The Chief Executive Officer recommends to the Compensation Committee the compensation for achievement or partial achievement of any such predetermined goal by the other two executive officers which is then determined by the Compensation Committee.
 Compensation under the non-equity incentive plan for Ms. Hakimoglu and Mr. Narayanan is calculated by assigning 70% weight to financial goals and 30% to non-quantitative goals.
-Neither Ms. Hakimoglu nor Mr. Narayanan met their goals for the year ended December 31, 2018, and consequently did not receive any incentive bonuses or discretionary bonuses for 2018.
-Ms. Hakimoglu's compensation for the year ended December 31, 2017 included a \$22,324 bonus for achieving certain of her financial goals, a \$10,294 bonus for achieving certain of his financial goals, and a \$3,657 bonus for achieving certain of his non-quantitative goals. - (3) On January 4, 2018, the Company terminated Michael Braithwaite's employment.
+Neither Ms. Hakimoglu nor Ms. Narayanan met their goals for the year ended December 31, 2018, and consequently did not receive any incentive bonuses or discretionary bonuses for 2018.
+Ms. Hakimoglu's compensation for the year ended December 31, 2017 included a \$22,324 bonus for achieving certain of her non-quantitative goals, and \$6,500 paid as discretionary bonus.
+Mr. Narayanan's compensation for the year ended December 31, 2017 included a \$12,887 bonus for achieving certain of his financial goals, and a \$3,657 bonus for achieving certain of his non-quantitative goals. - (3) On January 4, 2018, the Company terminated Michael Braithwaite's employment.
 In connection with Mr. Braithwaite's separation from the Company, on January 9, 2018 Mr. Braithwaite entered into a Confidential Separation Agreement and General Release with the Company (the "Separation Agreement").
 Under the terms of the Separation Agreement, Mr. Braithwaite was paid cash severance of \$52,356 for a customary general release of claims.